Find answers to the questions we get asked the most

 This type of funeral is very simple.
 The price is much lower because we can schedule the date and time of the funeral to fit around our other commitments and fewer staff are involved.
 Often these funerals take place early in the day before other cremations.
-Although you are not able to attend on the day, you can still come to view your loved before the day at one of our chapels of rest, if you wish (normal charges apply).
+Although you are not able to attend on the day, you can still come to view your loved one before the day at one of our chapels of rest, if you wish (normal charges apply).

 Unattended funerals either take place at one of our local crematoria or at an out-of-area crematorium which specialises in this type of funeral.

 What can I do to keep the cost of my loved one’s funeral down?